microsoft/oe-engine/docs/deployment.md

 # Deployment of ACC VMs

-Typical deployment consist of the following steps:
+A typical deployment consists of the following steps:

 ### Build oe-engine
 ```sh